Michael A. Allen, Ph.D.

 Research interests: Public management, performance management, and higher education.

 His research focuses on public management, performance management, and higher education.
-He has published in the International Public Management Journal and presented papers at numerous conferences including the annual meetings of the Public Management Research Association, Midwest Political Science Association, American Political Science Association, and Association of Public Policy Analysis and
+He has published in the International Public Management Journal and presented papers at numerous conferences including the annual meetings of the Public Management Research Association, Midwest Political Science Association, American Political Science Association, and Association of Public Policy Analysis and Management.

 Research interests: Race and policing, domestic violence and criminal justice system response, and the public perception of the criminal justice system.

 Dr. Bostaph’s work and knowledge benefit the community.
 Under a federal grant, she helped implement the Idaho Victim Assistance Academy.
 Dr. Bostaph was named to the five-member Idaho Commission of Pardons and Parole by Idaho Gov. C.L.
 “Butch” Otter in 2012 and was re-confirmed for another term in 2015.
+In 2013, Governor Otter also appointed Dr. Bostaph to a five-year term as one of two public members on the Idaho Criminal Justice Commission.

-Research interests: Explanatory factors of cross-national democratization patterns, Canada-US Borderlands and environmental policy, and political culture.
+Research interests: Explanatory factors of cross-national democratization patterns, Canada-U.S. Borderlands and environmental policy, and political culture.

 Dr. Burkhart’s book Turmoil in American Public Policy: Science, Democracy, and the Environment was published by Praeger Press (2010).
 His research has also been published in several peer-reviewed journals, including American Political Science Review, American Review of Canadian Studies, European Journal of Political Research, Journal of Borderlands Studies, Journal of Politics, Social Science Journal, and Social Science Quarterly.